Sacramento Wage and Hour Lawyer

 However, there are cases that are carved out by law that are not required to pay overtime wages.
 In these cases, whether you qualify for overtime depends on your job — not whether you are paid on an hourly or salaried basis.
 Certain positions are exempt from overtime requirements.
 Examples include the following:

-• Executive exemption – Management roles
+• Executive exemption for management roles

 • Commercial fishing boat crew members